64032466/f5-agility-labs-waf/docs/class9/module1/lab1.rst

     ..
 Note:: We are adding these technologies since we know what the application is using.
 There is also a feature that can be turned on that can allow the policy to learn these technologies.

 #.
-On the next place a check next to **Assign Policy to Virtual Server**, under **Virtual Server** choose **Use Existing**, and move the Juice_Shop_VS to the selected window.
+Check off **Assign Policy to Virtual Server**, under **Virtual Server** choose **Use Existing**, and move the Juice_Shop_VS to the selected window.
 Press **Save & Next**

     .. image:: /_static/class9/addvs.png

 #.
 The next page will summarize the objects and policy configuration.
-Review, and take notice that you can also go back and edit.
+Review, and take note that you can also go back and edit if required.
 When done click **Deploy** at the bottom of the screen.
 It will take a few moments to complete the policy build.

 #.
 After the policy is created, we will want to go into our virtual server settings for ``Juice_Shop_VS`` to make sure we have a log profile enbaled and selected.